daniellalemos/Hospital-Database/README.md

 <img src='logo.png' width='150'>

-# Relational Database system for scheduling exams in a hospital
+# Relational Database system for scheduling exams in a clinic

-Scheduling and conducting imaging exams of different modalities and types at a specific hospital.
+Scheduling and conducting imaging exams of different modalities and types at a specific clinic.

 ## Contextualization